What if you can’t afford LED lights?

 The approach requires that the lighting contractor give close attention to the customer’s system.
 Lighting maintenance is likely to occur on a daily or weekly basis, software optimization quarterly and equipment replacement every three to five years, he said.

 Fine tuning software is particularly important because of the ‘intelligence’ employed by today’s advanced lighting.
 We no longer have to remember to turn the lights out when we leave a room because the light remembers for us.
 Computer sensors in the lights track human behavior and respond, or they notice when sunlight brightens a room and they dim accordingly.
-In industry, this might into lights turning on as a worker drives a piece of heavy equipment into a facility and then shutting off as the worker leaves.
+In industry, this might translate into lights turning on as a worker drives a piece of heavy equipment into a facility and then shutting off as the worker leaves.

-The energy industry burgeoned once it figured out consumer and friendly financing packages.
+The industry burgeoned once it figured out consumer and friendly financing packages.
 Pincince sees lighting moving in the same direction.
 Under the popular solar power purchase agreement, customers pay no upfront costs for solar panels, but only for the energy they use from the panels, while third parties install, own, maintain and finance the system.
 Lighting offers the opportunity for a similar approach but “with negawatts rather than megawatts,” he said.

 It’s important for the LED industry to take this turn – to look at new ownership/service models – because some forecasters say that while LED costs will continue to drop, the decline may not be as dramatic as in the past.
 Falling microchip prices accounted for much of the price drop, and now chips contribute less to the total cost of the LED.
 So falling chip prices will have less impact on LED prices in the future, according to Digital Lumens.